 Before You Ship

 A tube amp is not something that you should just toss into a “sorta fits” sized box and tape it shut.
 A tube amp needs to be shipped with a great deal of care, and that’s why you need to go through all the steps to make sure you are going to get it to its destination in the best shape possible.
+Take a look at something like the Monoprice tube amp and you’ll see how many components there are.

 Although tube amps can be shipped with tubes installed, if your amp is going a particularly long distance, you might consider having the tubes taken out and wrapped up securely, then ship them in a second box where they can be padded substantially.
 Labeling the tubes before their removal will allow the recipent to put them back in their place with no fuss.